-Twisted Obsidian Handaxe from Melka Kunture (Gombore II)
+A Twisted Obsidian Handaxe and Bifacial Cleaver from Melka Kunture (Gombore II)

-This is a twisted handaxe(10 cm long) and a twisted small cleaver (7 cm long) made of Obsidian from the 800 k.a. old, early middle Pleistocene, Gombore II site.
+This are a twisted handaxe(10 cm long) and a twisted small cleaver (7 cm long), made of Obsidian from the 800 k.a. old, early middle Pleistocene, Gombore II site.

 Melka Kunture is a valley site, which extends for almost 6 km in both Awash River banks in Etiopia, with superimposed terraces whose remains are preserved to a maximum of 100 m of sediments.
 Melka Kunture is located 50 km south of Addis Abeba and part of the East African Rift Valley.
 The handaxe shown here is heavily patinated, but the non hydrated raw material is clearly exposed by small chips at the edges.